Spotlight:Tasmania

 Brand Tasmania's Little Tasmanian project aimed to improve literacy among young Tasmanians by playing an earlier role in the lives of new families.
 The project team wrote a baby board book called Little Tasmanian, which tells the stories of four Tasmanians who overcame adversity to pursue their passions in Tasmania.
 The book is baby-friendly, and a Tasmanian illustrator created "Little Tasmanian World" using Tasmanian software.

 The project team worked with nurses to ensure that the book was part of a positive experience for families during the first home visit.
 The Little Tasmanian bag given to families during the visit includes a book, a Tasmanian onesie, a voucher for a library card, and magnets outlining milestones for the first 1,000 days.
 The project has been successful, and the book is translated into 28 languages.
-The lead singer of a Tasmanian punk band reads the book aloud on the project's website for parents who are not yet comfortable reading.
+It is also available in a video format on the project's website for parents who are not yet comfortable reading.

 Follow Tasmania on Social